Bacalhau a bras, a delicious lunch, dinner, or even brunch dish is from the classic restaurant Bota Alta, in Lisbon’s Bairro Alto district.

-- 1 pound dried salt cod
+- 1 pound dried salt cod, soaked overnight and cooked

 - 7 tablespoons olive oil, divided